 “As long as judges tinker with the Constitution to ‘do what the people want,’ instead of what the document actually commands, politicians who pick and confirm new federal judges will naturally want only those who agree with them politically.” – Antonin Scalia

 Another example of how SCOTUS justices chose to use extremely contorted logic to arrive at the decision they wanted was National Federation of Independent Business v.
 Sebelius, the ruling that effectively legalized the Affordable Care Act, A.K.A.
 Obamacare.
 This allowed the government to compel its citizens to engage in commerce, whether they chose to or not, whether they felt like they needed the product or not.
-If you remember your grade school history, the American revolution was fought to end this sort of thing.
+If you remember your grade school history, the American Revolution was fought to end this sort of thing.
 A government that can compel its citizens to spend money, determine how much, and on what does not serve the populace, it rules it.

 The Constitution was meant to act as the guardrails of our government.
 It was meant to act as a constraint to the federal government while protecting the rights of the states and individuals.
 The idea of the Constitution as a ‘living document’ then makes about as much sense as playing football on a field with no sidelines, with no objective means of determining what is in or out of bounds.
-Liberal justices, believing that the Constitution must adopt to the present society have little compunction against following only those parts of it that are convenient to their objectives while ignoring others.
+Liberal justices, believing that the Constitution must adapt to the present society have little compunction against following only those parts of it that are convenient to their objectives while ignoring others.
 When the Constitution gets to the point where it can mean anything the justices need it to mean, it will at once come to mean nothing.
 We will be living in a post-constitutional America.
 The three Supreme Court justices that our next president is expected to appoint, if they are liberal, activist judges, will be more than enough to effectively end the era of the United States as a constitutional republic.